department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/punctuation.md

 # Punctuation
 We follow standard American English and AP Style on VA.gov.
 Areas where we differ are listed below.

-#### Bulleted lists

-Bulleted lists help organize information into easy to scan, more consumable content.
-If a sentence lists more than three items or ideas, we recommend breaking them up into a bulleted list.

-- Capitalize the first word of every bullet.
-- Use a comma before the bolded "and" or "or" at the end of the line of text for each bullet.
-- Don't use a period at the end of the bullet unless it is a complete sentence. __[@BETH, DANIELLE - What is the current Vets.gov style when the list is a mix of complete sentences and fragments?
-Old school style is to use period on every bullet list item, if one is a complete sentence, but I don't know if this is what we do.
-EX: on the health-care/schedule-view-va-appointments, we have bullet lists that are complete sentences but none of them have periods.]__
-- Don't use a period at the end of the last bullet in a series of bullets.
-- If your list has more than 7 items, use subheads to break out the list into smaller bullet lists.
-- Keep list items short (1 or 2 sentences in length).
-- Use parallel construction, and consistent style, grammar, and use of punctuation for items in the same list.
-(Example: each bullet starts with a verb or each bullet is a noun; or each bullet is a fragment; or each bullet is a complete sentence).
-- Don't use a bulleted list for only 1 item.

 #### Commas